gaphor/gaphor/docs/getting_started.md

 section.
 Elements such as classes and packages can be dragged from the tree view on the diagrams.

-## Diagram Section

-The diagram section contains diagrams of the model and takes up the most space in the UI because it is where most of the modeling is done.
-Diagrams consist of items placed on the diagram.
-There are two main types of items:
-1. Elements
-2. Connectors

-Multiple diagrams can be opened at once: they are shown in tabs.
-Tabs can be closed by pressing <kbd>Ctrl</kbd>+<kbd>w</kbd> or left-clicking on the x in the diagram tab.

-### Elements

-Elements are the shapes that you add to a diagram, and together with Connectors, allow you to build up a model.

-To resize an element on the diagram, left-click on the element to select it and then drag the resize handles that appear at each corner.

-To move an element on the diagram, drag the element where you want to place it by pressing and holding the left mouse button, and moving the mouse before releasing the button.

-### Connectors

-Connectors are line-like elements that form relations between elements in the diagram.
-Each end of a connector is in one of two states:

-1. Connected to an element and the handle turns red
-2. Disconnected from an element and the handle turns green

-If both ends of a connector are disconnected, the connector can be moved by left-clicking on the connector and dragging it.

-A new segment in a connector can be added by left-clicking on the connector to select it and then by hovering your mouse over the connector.
-A green handle will appear in the middle of the line segments that exist.
-Drag the handle to add another segment.
-For example, when you first create a new connector, it will have a single segment.
-If you drag the segment handle, then it will now have two segments with the knee of the two segments where the handle was.

-### Undo and Redo

-Undo a change press <kbd>Ctrl</kbd>+<kbd>z</kbd> or left-click on the back arrow at the top of the Property Editor.
-To re-do a change, hit
-<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>z</kbd> or press the forward arrow at the
-top of the Property Editor.

 ## Toolbox

 The toolbox is used to add new items to a diagram.
 Select the element you want